A pool float makes your time in the water even more enjoyable, allowing you to lounge, read, or sip a cold beverage while you soak up some sun.

 This one-person raft provides plenty of opportunities for fun.
 While it’s perfectly suitable for simply sitting and enjoying the water, it’s also built to provide plenty of interactivity, thanks to the built-in ray-gun squirt gun that has a constant stream of water.
 If you have more than one child, make sure to get one for each.
 There’s no doubt the ensuing water fights will keep them occupied for hours.

-Because kids can be a bit rough on their toys—especially during outdoor play—the inflatable lounger is made from a durable 12-gauge PVC material to keep it in tip-top shape for longer.
+Because kids can be a bit rough on their toys—especially during outdoor or backyard play—the inflatable lounger is made from a durable 12-gauge PVC material to keep it in tip-top shape for longer.
 Still, it takes less than 10 minutes to inflate—even faster if you opt to use an air pump.

 Safe for young ones